APCSLowell/WebDebugging/README.md

 - Integer division
 - Extra semi-colons

 You can find the error message for your webpage by opening the *web console* or *javascript console* in your browser.
+To open the console in Chrome, press the F12 key.